myselfAbdullah007/Devops-Project-2025/OpenTelemetry.md

 # OpenTelemetry Setup Guide

-This document explains how OpenTelemetry is set up in our MERN stack application for distributed tracing.
+This document explains how OpenTelemetry is set up in our MERN stack application for distributed tracing and monitoring.

 ## Architecture Overview

-Our application uses the following components for distributed tracing:
+Our application uses the following components:
 - OpenTelemetry Collector (for receiving and processing traces)
 - Jaeger (for trace visualization and analysis)
 - Node.js OpenTelemetry SDK (for instrumenting our backend)
+- Prometheus (for metrics collection)
+- Grafana (for metrics visualization)

 ## Components